kkruel8100/ai-case-study/README.md

 Financial robo-advisory services

+#### Robo Advisor:

+From Investopedia, Jake Frankenfield defines a robo-advisor as

+> a digital platform that provides automated, algorithm-driven financial planning and investment services with little to no human supervision.

+#### Wealthfront Experience:

+Wealthfront utilizes AI algoritms to understand clients' risk tolerance and financial goals to determine an optimal diversified portfolio selection that would best balance risk with goal fulfillment.
+In addition, Wealthfront distinguishes itself from competitors by emphasizing the after-tax returns on investments and applies Tax-Loss Strategy to taxable accounts.
+Using Weatlhfront software, Tax-Loss Strategy utilizes tax losses to offset taxes and fees while maintaining similar levels of risk and achieve better overall returns compared.

+Per Wealthfront,

+> We find that the median ratio of tax benefit to fee is 4.6x, meaning that for a typical client, our Tax-Loss Harvesting service is paying for itself more than four times over and more than 95% of clients who used Tax-Loss Harvesting received more in tax benefit than they paid in fees.

 #### Major Trends:

 There is some dispute on the origins of robo advisory services.
 Vanguard credits Financial Engines as the first robo-advisor which was founded in 1996 and utilized computer based asset management.
 Researchgate credits Betterment as the first market advisor in 2010.
 The key distinction between the two being that Financial Engines was used for clients whereas Betterment was a provider for the masses.